 Challenges:

-While this format adds a personal touch, scanning can be more challenging, especially for complex recipes.
+While this format adds a personal touch, scanning becomes more challenging, especially for complex recipes.
 Readers looking for a quick reference might struggle to locate ingredients or key steps at a glance.

 Enhancements for Digital Use:

-To improve usability, digital versions can integrate bolded ingredients, embedded videos, or interactive recipe cards, making instructions more straightforward while keeping the storytelling element.
+To improve usability, digital versions can bold ingredients, embed videos, or use interactive recipe cards, making instructions more straightforward while keeping the storytelling element intact.

 Example of a Narrative Recipe Format: